Deadline and Requirements for the Spring:

-Application process opens on September 1st and closes November 1st.
+Application process opens on TBA and closes TBA.

 Restricted to individuals who identify as people of color (PoC) and are currently living in Washington State.